BryanDomino/LLM-Workshop/.ipynb_checkpoints/README-checkpoint.md

 <img src = images/notebook_datasource2.png width="800">
 </p>

 We now want to download the files we need from this S3 bucket.
-To simplify things create a new cell in the notebook and paste the following snippet of code into it and run it:
+To simplify things create a new cell in the notebook, and copy the following snippet of code, paste it into the new cell:

 ```python
 dataset_path = "copy your dataset in here"